 The whole setup is American--in fact, an American was brought over to get things running.
 It may not be very profitable, because it's changed hands several times in the last decade.

-Open land!
-The BBC uses a bit of it.
+The BBC finds a bit of open land.

 Johor Bahru, Malaysia, across the calm waters of the Selat Johor.